andrerpena/react-mde/readme.md

 A simple yet powerful and extensible Markdown Editor editor for React.
 React-mde has no 3rd party dependencies.
 Min + Gzipped package is around 15KB.

-> React-mde is used in another tool I made, 🌐 https://remoted.io, a remote job aggregator for developers, check it out!
+> React-mde is used in another tool I made, 🌐 https://remoted.io.

 ## Demo